joshld/piGallery/README.md

 - **Benefit:** Full remote access 24/7 for uploads, settings, monitoring

 ### 10. Notes
-- The script is designed for fullscreen display and will hide the mouse cursor.
-- Weather and time information is displayed on the screen.
+- **Cross-platform:** Works on Windows, macOS, Linux, and Raspberry Pi
+- **Fullscreen display:** Script hides mouse cursor for clean presentation
+- **Weather & time:** Displays current conditions and clock on screen
-- Some features (like display power control) are specific to Raspberry Pi and may not work on other platforms.
+- **Platform differences:** Some features (like display power control) work best on Raspberry Pi but are gracefully handled on other platforms
-- The web interface is accessible on port 5000 by default.
+- **Web interface:** Accessible on port 5000 by default
-- Images can be organized in subfolders - the script will recursively scan all directories.
+- **Image organization:** Supports subfolders - recursively scans all directories
+- **File formats:** Supports JPG, JPEG, and PNG images